Prostate cancer causes haven’t been pinpointed yet. But researchers have linked prostate cancer risk factors and genetic mutations as probable causes.

 Talk to your doctor to learn when you should be screened for prostate cancer, based on your personal medical history and risk factors.

-All of these potential prostate cancer symptoms can be caused by other conditions, but it’s important to take them seriously, the CDC urges.
+Other conditions can cause those potential prostate cancer symptoms, but it’s important to take them seriously, the CDC urges.

 Janet O’Dell, RN